PugtgYosuky/EDCA/README.md

 # EDCA – An Evolutionary Data-Centric AutoML Framework for Efficient Pipelines

-EDCA is a low-cost AutoML capable of creating simpler but efficient ML solutions.
+EDCA is a low-cost AutoML framework capable of creating simpler but efficient ML solutions.

 ## What is EDCA?